Should You Breakup With Someone Because of Their Parents?

 Is There Hope?

 If you've made it this far, thank you.
 I'm aware that a lot of what is written here makes me seem like a jaded, bitter crone with no hope at all.
 But the truth is, some situations do have hope for improvement.
 But improvement requires a compromise on everyone's part.
-You, your significant other, and his parents need to be able to find middle ground for thins to get any better.
+You, your significant other, and his parents need to be able to find a middle ground for things to get any better.
 The one thing you all have in common is: you love him/her.
 That is a place to start, but it is not the only needed agreement.

-It is difficult to get everyone to come to agreeable terms when one or more parties refuses to see everyone's perspective.
+It is difficult to get everyone to come to agreeable terms when one or more parties refuse to see everyone's perspective.
 You need to understand that you are dating someone's baby, and they only want to protect their child from getting hurt, and to see them prosper.
 Their ways of showing that might be crazy, but the intent is a good one.
 They need to see that you love their child for who they are, and want to share in their joy and happiness while you are together.
-And your significant other needs to be able to see that they can not take sides in order to keep peace.
+And your significant other needs to be able to see that they can not take sides in order to keep the peace.

 Consider for a moment that a situation like this is probably hardest on the one you're dating.
-They have two or three people they love, but no one can get along and they don't know whose side to choose.
+They have two or three people they love, but no one can get along, and they don't know whose side to choose.

-Who Do You REALLY Have a Problem With?
+Who Do You Really Have a Problem With?

 I can tell you that the relationship with I spoke of ended.
 I finally decided I could not take a mother that actually gave her son money just so he would take her side of a disagreement.
 Or that's what my reason was at the time, anyway.
 But as time went on, I realized that what I actually couldn't handle was dating a man who could be so easily bribed and manipulated.